sumendar/sumendar.github.io/content/home/about.md

 I am an experienced data analyst in the quantitative field by extracting, organizing, aggregating, transforming, analyzing, and visualizing the data.
 I can able to build, train, and evaluate predictive models using statistical techniques with Python, R, Excel, OpenRefine, Trifacta, Talend, and SQL, including business intelligence tools such as Tableau, Power BI in association with basic familiarity with cloud and big data analytical platforms.

-I am currently pursuing post-graduation in data science, I had bachelor’s and master’s degrees in STEM disciplines having specializations in mathematics, statistics, and computer science.
+I am currently pursuing post-graduation in data science, I had bachelor’s and master’s degrees in STEM disciplines specializations within mathematics, statistics, and computer science.

 My specialties include but are not limited to: data pre-processing, data cleansing, data manipulation, data exploration, data analysis, data visualizations, and machine learning.